hsqStephenZhang/vscode-onetab/README.md

 Please follow the [usage](./docs/usage.md) to get the best experience.

-## 3. todo
+## 3. todos

-1. optimize icons
+For users:

-2. optimize interaction experience, making it more ergonomic
+1. optimize interaction experience, making it more ergonomic
-3. add search feature(by group name or tags) in webview page, so that you can easily find the tab groups you want
+2. optimize package size, make it smaller
+3. optimize icons, handle different themes(light/dark)
+4. add cloud syncing feature
+5. add auto grouping feature based on LLM's API

+For Developers:

+1. refactor the serialize/deserialize code, make it more readable
+2. github action to auto package the `better-vscode-onetab.vsix` file